ppanko/intro-to-hpc/testJob-array/README.md

-# Running a job array
+# Running an array job

 Disclaimer: The HPCC website has a wonderful guide for creating and submitting [array jobs](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) which can be accessed [here](https://www.depts.ttu.edu/hpcc/userguides/general_guides/array_jobs.php).
 The guide on this page is focused on HPC [jobs](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) written for R and is intended as a less technically-rigorous, yet a more practially-oriented treatment of the subject.

-This guide also assumes that you have [access]() to Quanah and know the basics of [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) submission as laid out on the [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) page.
+This guide also assumes that you have access to Quanah and know the basics of [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) submission as laid out on the [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) page.
 Once again, I do not offer advice on how to design your [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) and only offer advice about how to submit and run the job using the Quanah [computer cluster](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).